brisbanesocialchess/.github/profile/README.md

 We're always looking for enthusiastic individuals to join our community!
 Whether you're interested in:

 - Contributing to our projects and repositories
-- Helping with website development
+- Helping with site development
 - Managing our Discord server
 - Playing chess with fellow enthusiasts